Ohio Micro-Loan Program

 - If machinery and/or equipment, provide invoice(s), including technical specifications and pricing.

 - If a vehicle, provide official dealer documentation, including VIN number.
-Only vehicles for exclusive use of the business (commercial type) are allowed.
+Only vehicles for exclusive use of the business (commercial type) are allowed (allowed in Ohio Micro Loan Program only).

 - If leasehold improvements/renovations, provide documentation, including but not limited to proposed budget, construction schedule, and/or cost estimates.